Progressive-Learning-Platform/progressive-learning-platform.github.io/UserManual.md

 <div class="medium-9 columns" markdown="1">

-This URL previously contained a now deprecated version of the PLPTool User Manual.
-The current PLP User Manul pages can be found in the table of contents on the left.
-Documentation on the PLP language is found in the [ISA, Syntax, and I/O]({{site.baseurl}}/instructions.html) section and documentation on PLPTool devices can be found in the [PLP Implementation]({{site.baseurl}}/implementation.html) section.
+This page contained a now deprecated version of the PLPTool User Manual.
+The current PLP User Manul pages can be found in the Table of Contents on the left.

+If you are looking for documentation on the PLP language, it can be found [here]({{site.baseurl}}/instructions.html).

+If you are looking for documentation on PLPTool devices, it can be found [here]({{site.baseurl}}/implementation.html).

 </div>